Table of Contents Show

 Cons:

-• Battery Life: Intensive use can drain the battery quickly.
+• Battery Life: Intensive use, such as rendering or running BIM models, can drain the battery quickly.

-• Price: Accessories like the Type Cover and Surface Pen add to the overall cost.
+• Price: Accessories like the Type Cover and Surface Slim Pen 2 add to the overall cost.

 Samsung Galaxy Tab S9 Ultra